pubkey/rxdb/docs-src/custom-build.md

 ### validate

 The validation-module does the schema-validation when you insert or update a `RxDocument`.
-To use RxDB you always have to add a validation-module.
+When no validation plugin is used, any document data can be safed but there might be undefined behavior when saving data that does not comply to the schema.
+In dev-mode you should always use a validation plugin.
+In production you might not use a schema validation to save performance and reduce the bundle size.

 This one is using [is-my-json-valid](https://www.npmjs.com/package/is-my-json-valid) but you can also use your own validator instead.
 To import the default validation-module, do this:

 ```javascript